WOLFRAM LANGUAGE TUTORIAL

 Here are the first four solutions to a tenth degree equation.
 The solutions come in pairs.

-Mathematica also knows how to solve equations which are not explicitly in the form of polynomials.
+The Wolfram Language also knows how to solve equations which are not explicitly in the form of polynomials.

 Here is an equation involving square roots.